Accessibility statement for edinburgh.gov.uk

 Preparation of this accessibility statement

-This website was re-tested on 14 September 2020.
-A further assessment took place by end of March 2022.
+This website was tested on 14 September 2020.
+A further assessment took place by end of March 2022, and April 2023.

 We conducted manual testing, aided by automated tools and a screen reader.